SysKitTeam/docs-point/governance-and-automation/provisioning/enable-sensitivity-labels.md

 {% endhint %}

 ## Service Account Requirements
-When preparing a dedicated service account for SysKit Point, consider the following requirements:
+When preparing a service account for SysKit Point, consider the following requirements:

 * **multifactor authentication can be enabled for the service account**, but it isn't mandatory
 * **service account password is set never to expire** to avoid repetitious password re-entries in SysKit Point; [learn how to set user's password never to expire here](https://docs.microsoft.com/en-us/microsoft-365/admin/add-users/set-password-to-never-expire?view=o365-worldwide#set-a-password-to-never-expire)